henryseg/Veering/README.md

 ## Download and testing

-After cloning or downloading the code, move into the new directory (Veering if cloned) and check the test suite using
+After cloning or downloading the code, move into the new directory (called 'Veering' if cloned) and check the test suite using

     python test_suite.py
     sage -python test_suite.py

 ## Usage

-There is a list of all isomorphism signatures in the file Data/veering_census.txt.
-As an example of usage, to compute the "big" veering polynomial (as defined by Sam Taylor and Michael Landry) start a sage session in the directory and run
+There is a list of all isomorphism signatures, up to 16 tetrahedra, in the file Data/veering_census.txt.
+As an example of usage, to compute the "big" veering polynomial (defined by Sam Taylor and Michael Landry) start a sage session in the directory and run

     sage: import veering_polynomial
     sage: veering_polynomial.big_polynomial('cPcbbbiht_12')